HiPay Review

 Strongest Point

-ACPR Payment Institution authorization under banking-tier oversight, paired with HiPay Sentinel — a genuine ML-driven fraud engine with merchant-specific self-learning rather than the global-model approach most PSPs ship.
+ACPR Payment Institution authorization under banking-tier oversight, paired with HiPay Sentinel, a real ML-driven fraud engine with merchant-specific self-learning rather than the global-model approach most PSPs ship.
 Open-source SDK publishing across PHP, NodeJS, iOS, Android and JavaScript plus OpenAPI specs on GitHub puts developer experience above the B2B PSP average.
 Omnichannel and POS via PAX Android terminal compatibility provides a unified online + in-store stack that competes credibly against Worldline in French retail.

 Key Limitation